laminated-labs/monad-helm/README.md

 - Update `version` and `appVersion` in `Chart.yaml` when you publish changes.

 ## Roadmap
-- [ ] Publish container images built from our Dockerfile.
 - [ ] Build the Monad binaries from source as part of the image build to ensure reproducible and secure releases.
 - [ ] Open source our metrics sidecar application and include it in the published image.
 - [ ] Incorporate MEV client support.